Telematics – Fighting fraud with technology

-Rather than simply mistrusting certain ‘types’ of customer, the motor insurance industry has finally embraced the development of technology and developed innovative new ways to fight fraud.
+Rather than simply mistrusting certain “types” of customers, the motor insurance industry has finally embraced the development of technology and developed innovative new ways to fight fraud.

-One big and prominent development in the car insurance world is telematics.
-The rise of telematics motor insurance is a complete game changer, and the progress we are still making in terms of developing state-of-the-art technology within telematics insurance should not be underestimated.
+One very big and prominent development in the car insurance world is telematics.
+The rise of telematics motor insurance is a complete game changer, and the progress we are still making in terms of developing state of the art technology within telematics insurance should not be underestimated.